saltstack/salt/doc/topics/rackspace.rst

     LON -> London

-Note: if you are using LON with a UK account, using the old cloud providers syntax, you must use the following identity_url:
+Note: if you are using LON with a UK account, using the old cloud providers syntax, you must use the following identity_url and compute_region:

 .. code-block:: yaml

     OPENSTACK.identity_url: 'https://lon.identity.api.rackspacecloud.com/v2.0/tokens'
+    OPENSTACK.compute_region: LON

 And using the new cloud providers syntax: